Top of the page

 A mammogram is an X-ray of the breast that is used to screen for breast cancer.
 This test can find tumours that are too small for you or your doctor to feel.
-Cancer is most easily treated and cured when it is found at an early stage.
+Cancer is most easily treated when it is found at an early stage.

 A mammogram is done to:

-Go to http://www.healthwise.net/ed
+Go to https://www.healthwise.net/patientEd

-Enter Z238 in the search box to learn more about "Mammogram: About This Test."
+Enter Z238 in the search box to learn more about "Mammogram: About This Test".

-© 2006-2016 Healthwise, Incorporated.
+© 2006-2023 Healthwise, Incorporated.
+All rights reserved.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.